jenna-simon-1/jenna-simon-1.github.io/README.md

 Diseases have been a threat to populations since the beginning of humanity.
 However, as civilizations have developed, the threat of the spread of these diseases has become more significant.
 Larger cities, increased international trade, and increased contact with people from throughout the world can all contribute to faster and wider spread of illness.

 As reported by [Visual Capitalist](https://www.visualcapitalist.com/history-of-pandemics-deadliest/), the frequency of infectious disease outbreaks has increased in the modern era.
-The timeline below highlights some of the most significant infectious disease outbreaks in history, dating back to 165 AD.
+The timeline below highlights some of the most significant infectious disease outbreaks in history, dating back to 165 AD, according to data in the linked Visual Capitalist article above.

 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1344G4KgX_Y95g8eXG4TFMf-jtc8jTfx5tVco42v0wso&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>
 ______________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________